ebcrowder/cb/README.md

 # cb

-clipboard manager for linux and macOS.
+Clipboard manager for Linux and macOS.

 `cb` is a utility that allows you to get and set values on the system clipboard.